How to Install Free SSL with Let's Encrypt on Ubuntu

 sudo certbot renew --dry-run

-A successful dry run confirms your renewal configuration works correctly.
-If the dry run fails, check that port 80 is still open and your web server is running.
+A successful dry run confirms your renewal configuration is working correctly.
+If the dry run fails, verify that port 80 remains open and your web server is running.
+Setting up auto-renewal properly means certificates renew automatically without manual intervention, which is worth confirming before relying on it.

 Reloading the Web Server After Renewal

-When a certificate renews, the web server does not automatically pick up the new certificate file.
+When a certificate renews, the web server does not automatically detect the new certificate file.
 You must configure Certbot to reload your web server after each successful renewal.
 Edit the Certbot renewal configuration file:

 sudo nano /etc/letsencrypt/renewal/your-domain.com.conf